 Safety Programs for Miners

 There are many safety programs that you can adapt to your company to protect your mining workers.
-At Industrial Compliance & Safety, we will look at the specifications of your hiring client and the regulations of OSHA to write a series of custom safety programs for your mining company.
+At Industrial Compliance & Safety, we will look at the specifications of your hiring client and the regulations of OSHA to write a series of custom safety programs to help you earn mining safety certification from the most prevalent pre-qualification agencies.
 Here are some of the most common safety programs required for mining work:

 - Radon Detection and Awareness